 What is the most memorable matter you led and what made it so memorable?

-One of the most memorable matters of my career happened recently.
-In the midst of the COVID pandemic, I, and a team of colleagues, had the privilege of assisting the Federal Reserve Bank in the establishment of the Money Market Mutual Fund Liquidity Facility, a part of the Fed’s historic intervention in the capital markets.
+One of the most memorable matters of my career happened during the recent COVID pandemic.
+I, and a team of colleagues, had the privilege of assisting the Federal Reserve Bank in the establishment of the Money Market Mutual Fund Liquidity Facility, a part of the Fed’s historic intervention in the capital markets.
 As counsel to many different banks and corporations, I saw firsthand the crisis in liquidity and pricing unfold at a shocking pace.
 Perhaps because of the uniqueness and uncertainty around the pandemic, it was in some respects unprecedented even by the standards of the global financial crisis.
 In just days after the series of actions by the Fed, the markets steadied and achieved a remarkable return to normalcy.
 It was an extraordinary piece of history to be part of.

 It has undoubtedly been a tumultuous last year.
 Given your 20+ years of experience in the capital markets, what do you think participants should be anticipating in the broader landscape?

-On a personal note, what has been your go-to self-care activity in this remote work environment?
+On a personal note, what has been your go-to self-care activity?

 Perhaps culinary misadventures?
-There’s only so long you can trap type A people at home before they start rooting around in the back of the pantry — especially with a family as a captive audience that can’t escape.
+During the pandemic, I learned there’s only so long you can trap type A people at home before they start rooting around in the back of the pantry — especially with a family as a captive audience that can’t escape.

 Can you share with us a saying or quote that gives you inspiration?